Leonard: I'm sorry, sorry. You're not supposed to say "long pause".

 - Comedian Victor Borge invented his own method of speaking punctuations and then had Dean Martin sing it.

-- Barack Obama used (and likely lampshaded) this trope at his speech on the White House correspondents dinner, most likely to mock people who claim he can't speak without one.
+- Barack Obama used (and likely lampshaded) this trope at his speech on the White House correspondents dinner, most likely to mock people who claim he can't speak without a teleprompter.

 Obama: I had an entire speech prepared for this wonderful occasion, but now that I'm here, I'd like to speak from the heart.
 Speak off the cuff. (two teleprompters rise noisily in front of him) Good evening!
 Pause for laughter.